solita/solita.github.com/_posts/2015-04-24-ninja-berries.md

 ![problem cycling](/img/ninja-berries/merisiili.png)

-I think it takes some trouble, case by case, to argue how learning this or that would benefit a company's immediate concerns.
+I think it takes some trouble, case by case, to argue how learning this or that would benefit somebody.
 And as the general case goes, it seems totally impossible to give anything more than generalisations like "learning is good".

 Now looping back to Hunt's & Thomas' *Diversify* principle, it may benefit me personally in the long run if I learn something quite unrelated to my current tasks, cutting down the risks of my other investments.
 But then again productivity in my current main responsibilities may often feel more desirable.
 In my personal experience, a choice between interesting new topics and established topics is very hard.
 It can feel a little selfish to look at something interesting if I could be doing concrete and useful work with that time.